 Being Your Own Bank – UNRAVELED…

 What you’ll learn here is not a new idea.
 But an easy, concise, simplified summary of: The Infinite Banking Concept, Becoming Your Own Banker, Lifetime Economic Acceleration Process, Cash Flow Banking, Bank on Yourself, Your Family Bank, and the Private Reserve Strategy.
 The purpose of this exposé is to not only simplify these strategies but to introduce one to the concept.
 When trying to be your own banker, it is not accurate to say that high cash value whole life insurance is the only option, like some of the above named strategies suggest.
-Although it is important to have, the philosophy is what really is critical.
+Although it is important to have, and a great place to store cash, the philosophy is what really is critical.
 While deciding which products to buy, it is vital to understand what you can DO with them.
 By referencing the 7 Principles of Prosperity, you will be able to determine which products allow you to apply the banking processes.

 For further, more in depth information, analysis, and examples on whole life insurance than I provide here, please download the eBook version of Kim Butler’s Live Your Life Insurance, my gift to you, by clicking through here.